MicrosoftDocs/PowerShell-Docs/dsc/pullClientConfigNames.md

 PullClientConfigNames
 ```

-## Setup a Pull Client to download Resources
+## Set up a Pull Client to download Resources

 If you specify only a **ConfigurationRepositoryWeb** or **ConfigurationRepositoryShare** block in your LCM configuration (as in the previous example), the pull client will pull resources from same location where your ".mof" files are stored.
 You can also specify different locations where clients can download resources.
 To specify a resource server, you use either a **ResourceRepositoryWeb** (for a web pull server) or a **ResourceRepositoryShare** block (for an SMB pull server).

-The following example shows a metaconfiguration that sets up a client to download configurations from a Pull Server, and resources from a SMB share.
+The following example shows a metaconfiguration that sets up a client to download configurations from a Pull Server, and resources from an SMB share.

 ```powershell
 [DSCLocalConfigurationManager()]